 - If you’re over 65, pregnant, or have diabetes

 If you are experiencing any of these symptoms or are considered a high-risk case, it’s time to speak to your doctor.
-During your visit, the doctor will probably ask for your medical history, do a physical exam, and take stool and blood tests.
+During your visit, the doctor will probably ask for your medical history, do a physical exam, and take a stool and blood tests.
 These will all help provide a diagnosis and determine if additional treatment is needed.

 One additional “red flag” to know about is if you’ve recently been hospitalized or have used antibiotics in the last 3-6 months.
 If so, and you experience any of the concerning symptoms, you could have a C. diff bacterial infection.

-This infection can develop after taking antibiotics and can cause severe abdominal pain, profuse diarrhea, fever, nausea, among other severe symptoms.
+This infection can develop after taking antibiotics and can cause severe abdominal pain, profuse diarrhea, fever, and nausea, among other severe symptoms.
 Therefore, it’s worth talking to your doctor if any of these symptoms or indicators sound familiar.

 K Health articles are all written and reviewed by MDs, PhDs, NPs, or PharmDs and are for informational purposes only.
 This information does not constitute and should not be relied on for professional medical advice.
 Always talk to your doctor about the risks and benefits of any treatment.